Giancarlo Cella

-Giancarlo Cella (born 5 September 1940 in Bobbio) is an Italian former footballer who played as a defender.
+Giancarlo Cella (5 September 1940 – January 2026) was an Italian footballer who played as a defender.
 He made more than 300 appearances in the Italian professional leagues, which included 172 appearances in Serie A, and then became a coach.
 He represented Italy at the 1960 Summer Olympics.

+Cella died in January 2026, at the age of 85.

 Cella's older brother Albino Cella also played football professionally.
 To distinguish them, Albino was known as Cella I and Giancarlo as Cella II.
-Giancarlo Cella is a great supporter of Bobbiese.
+Giancarlo Cella was a great supporter of Bobbiese.